Tax Benefits for Employment of Returnees and Foreigners

 and

-To consider these newly settled taxpayers employees to which the tax benefit can be applied, with newly settled taxpayer, the employer shall, as previously mentioned, besides everything else, conclude an employment agreement for an indefinite time.
+To consider these newly settled taxpayers employees to whom the tax benefit can be applied, with newly settled taxpayers, the employer shall, as previously mentioned, besides everything else, conclude an employment agreement for an indefinite time.

 The Discrepancy of Regulations and Lack of Explanation